Columbia, Virginia: Shrine of St. Katharine Drexel

 Columbia is home to St. Joseph's Church and Shrine of St. Katharine Drexel, a parish within the Roman Catholic Diocese of Richmond.
 The church was built by William and Catherine Wakeham, English Catholic abolitionists who moved to Columbia in 1833.
 Because they were abolitionists, the hill on which their house was built came to be called Free Hill.
 After Catherine Wakeham's death in 1891, her sons Alfred and Richard, both Josephites, were called away from Columbia for clerical duties.
 An elderly African-American man, Zack Kimbro, continued to maintain the chapel and place fresh flowers and clean linen on its altar.

 St. Katharine Drexel, S.B.S.
 (1858–1955), the founder of the Sisters of the Blessed Sacrament, visited the church while passing through Columbia in 1901 and noticed the reflection of sunlight on the chapel's cross.
 St. Katherine was eventually introduced to Kimbro, who told her he had prayed daily for over a decade that Mass would once more be celebrated in the chapel.
 St. Katharine contacted the Josephite Fathers and arranged for Mass to be celebrated in the church's chapel regularly.
 She also founded a small school adjacent to the chapel, which was one of Fluvanna County's only educational institutions available for black children.
 St. Joseph's and its school became the center of one of Virginia's only historically African-American Catholic communities.

 Because of its location on high ground, St. Joseph's was spared during the 20th Century floods that mostly destroyed Columbia's other buildings.
 The church is still an active parish, sharing a pastor with Saints Peter and Paul Catholic Church in Palmyra.
 St. Joseph's also serves Catholic students at the nearby Fork Union Military Academy.

 Geography

-Columbia is located in the southeast corner of Fluvanna County at 37°45′8″N 78°9′44″W (37.752206, −78.162291), on the north side of the James River.
+Columbia is located in the southeastern corner of Fluvanna County at 37°45′8″N 78°9′44″W (37.752206, −78.162291), on the north side of the James River.
 Virginia State Route 6 passes through the town, leading northwest 4.5 mi to U.S. Route 15 at Dixie and east 16 mi to Goochland.
 Charlottesville is 31 mi to the northwest, and Richmond is 47 mi to the east.

 According to the United States Census Bureau, the former town limits encompassed a total area of 0.5 sqkm, of which 0.02 sqkm, or 4.90%, is water.

 Climate

-Climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
+The climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate Classification subtype for this climate is "Cfa" (Humid Subtropical Climate).